 Leading the industry on electric sweeping are Global Industrial and Dulevo International.

-Meanwhile, the Dzero2 Electric Mini Sweeper from Dulevo provides a compact sweeping option that’s ideal for cities and college campuses with narrow roads or pedestrian paths.
+The Dzero2 Electric Mini Sweeper from Dulevo provides a compact sweeping option that’s ideal for cities and college campuses with narrow roads or pedestrian paths.
 The Dzero2 is also completely electric and able to claim Zero Emissions.
 It also looks pretty snazzy.

 These sweepers aren’t just barely-announced, coming-soon technologies.
 They’re available to buy now and free demonstrations may be available for those who are interested.